-Procurement can be defined as the acquisition of goods, services or work an external source.
+Procurement can be defined as the acquisition of goods, services, or work from an external source.

-According to the PMBOK Guide, fifth edition, “Project phase is a collection of logically related project activities that culminate in the completion of one or more deliverable.”
+According to the PMBOK Guide, fifth edition, “Project phase is a collection of logically related project activities that culminate in the completion of one or more deliverables.”